Mary Sullivan

 Sean Fleming

 A piano and organ recitalist who has performed throughout the United States, Sean studied organ and piano with Ray Cornils, John Doney, Michael Lindsey, and Gerald McGee.
-For the past twenty-five years he has served as organist at St. Andrew’s Episcopal Church in Newcastle.
-Sean performs periodic concerts of Ragtime and early jazz with his 10-piece Ragtime orchestra.
+For the past thirty years he has served as organist at St. Andrew’s Episcopal Church in Newcastle.
 He was the recipient of a 2009 St. Botolph Club Foundation grant award for achievements in music.

 Scott Nicolas